1akin1/earthquake-monitoring/README.md

 into risk-scored, actionable events.
 Incoming station signals are screened by an STA/LTA trigger (the standard seismological detection algorithm); real events are scored by severity, stored, and published over Kafka so downstream services can react.
-The detection core is a **Spring Boot 3** backend that runs as either a single hexagonal monolith or an event-driven **Spring Cloud** microservices split, and a React + MapLibre web console visualizes events on a live risk map.
+The detection core is a **Spring Boot** backend that runs as either a single hexagonal monolith or an event-driven **Spring Cloud** microservices split, and a React + MapLibre web console visualizes events on a live risk map.